Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 - `1.0` once the module owner signes off the module is stable enough for it’s first Major release of `v1.0.0`.
 - `0.x` for all feature updates between the first release `v0.1.0` and the first Major release of `v1.0.0`.

 ## Testing

+{{< hint type=note >}}

+The AVM core team is working to provide a CI environment used for testing the AVM Bicep modules in the Public Bicep Registry.
+Until the automation is ready, we kindly ask contributors to proceed with local and manual testing from their fork.

+{{< /hint >}}

+Before opening a Pull Request to the Bicep Public Registry, ensure your module is ready for publishing, by validating that it meets all the Testing Specifications as per [SNFR1](/Azure-Verified-Modules/specs/shared/#id-snfr1---category-testing---prescribed-tests), [SNFR2](/Azure-Verified-Modules/specs/shared/#id-snfr2---category-testing---e2e-testing), [SNFR3](/Azure-Verified-Modules/specs/shared/#id-snfr3---category-testing---avm-unit-tests), [SNFR4](/Azure-Verified-Modules/specs/shared/#id-snfr4---category-testing---additional-unit-tests), [SNFR5](/Azure-Verified-Modules/specs/shared/#id-snfr5---category-testing---upgrade-tests), [SNFR6](/Azure-Verified-Modules/specs/shared/#id-snfr6---category-testing---static-analysislinting-tests), [SNFR7](/Azure-Verified-Modules/specs/shared/#id-snfr7---category-testing---idempotency-tests).

+For example, to meet [SNFR2](/Azure-Verified-Modules/specs/shared/#id-snfr2---category-testing---e2e-testing), ensure the updated module is deployable against a testing Azure subscription and compliant with the intended configuration.

 ## Publishing to the Registry